 Clemson City Hall, 1250 Tiger Blvd., Clemson.
 Through Dec.
 15 - "Natural Wonder, The Rensing Story," is a curated selection of works by twenty-nine artists.
-A reception will be held on Oct.
-8, from 5:30-7pm.
-These artists have participated in the Artist in Residency program currently being offered at the Rensing Center, a non-profit educational organization in Pickens, SC whose mission connects art, science, and economy.
+These artists have participated in the Artist in Residency program currently being offered at the Rensing Center. a non-profit educational organization in Pickens, SC whose mission connects art, science, and economy.
 The show is a chronicle of the experiences of each of these diverse artists as they are impacted by this isolated rural farm and forest.
 Hours: Mon.-Frri., 8am-5pm.
 Contact: Ellen Kochansky by calling 864/380-1267 or at (www. rensingcenter.org).